 – Increase hydration an - d use gentle skincare products.

-– Avoid irritating ingredients (acids, retinols, whitening products) for at least one week.
+– Avoid irritating ingredients (acids, retinol, whitening products) for at least one week.

-– Mild swelling and redness may appear 1–2 weeks
+– Mild swelling and redness may appear 1–2 week - s after the procedure.

 – Avoid hot environments (saunas, baths) for at least two weeks.

-Special note: Due to the dry climate in Korea, especially during autumn and winter, it is even more important to maintain proper hydration after treatment.
+Special note: Due to the dry climate in Korea, especially during autumn and winter, proper moisturization is even more important after treatment.
 Prepare high-hydrating skincare creams and sunscreen before your trip.

 VII.
 Frequently Asked Questions from International Customers

 Absolutely.
 Most clinics booked through BeautsGO offer Chinese translation services, and our LINE and Email support can also assist throughout the process.
-If a translator is present during the treatment, it will go very smoothly.
+If there is a translator present during the treatment, it will go very smoothly.

-Q2: Can multiple treatments be done at the same time?
+Q2: Can I have multiple treatments done at the same time?

-Q3: Is there a risk of incorrect treatments due to language barriers at Korean dermatology clinics?
+Q3: Is there a risk of misunderstandings due to language barriers at Korean dermatology clinics, which could result in incorrect treatments?

-At clinics booked through official platforms, the treatments and procedures will be confirmed before the visit.
-If you are concerned about communication issues, it is recommended to choose clinics that offer Chinese translation services, or to book through BeautsGO and LINE, where we will assist you throughout the process.
+For clinics booked through official platforms, the treatments and plans will be confirmed before the visit.
+If you are concerned about communication, it is recommended to choose clinics that offer Chinese translation services, or to book through BeautsGO and LINE, where we will assist you throughout the process.

 Q4: Can I use my credit card for medical treatments in Korea?